digigrant/DigiPen_CS230_Engine/README.md

 ## About the Project
 ### CS 230 Project3
 This is the working directory for the project.
+Here's what it contains:
-- Assets: Art assets for the project
+- **Assets**: Art assets for the project
-- Data: Data files that get used by the engine to initialize stuff in the scenes
+- **Data**: Data files that get used by the engine to initialize stuff in the scenes
-- DGL: Graphics library given by Doug. **There are two versions: DGL_d.lib (for Debug builds) and DGL.lib (for Release builds).
+- **DGL**: Graphics library given by Doug. **There are two versions: DGL_d.lib (for Debug builds) and DGL.lib (for Release builds).
 When you build either configuration, the correct version needs to be linked.** Currently, building with CMake is hard-coded for the Release version to be linked - if you try to build Debug config, you will get a linker error.
-- Source: All of the source files for the engine.
+- **Source**: All of the source files for the engine.
 This includes Project 3 source files given by Doug, source files copied from Project 2, and some empty source files created for the Project 3 implementations.
 Everything needed to build the project is in there now.
-- CMakeLists.txt: This is the file that tells CMake how to generate the out-of-source VS build system.
+- **CMakeLists.txt**: This is the file that tells CMake how to generate the out-of-source VS build system.
 See *Building The Project (CMake Method)*.
+- **Project3.sln**: This, along with **Project3.vcxproj** and **Project3.vcxproj.filters**, are the default VS project files you get for CS 230.
+You can open these in VS and build the project successfully - see *Building The Project (Normal Method)*.
+- **Project3-Trasnformations.docx**: Guide for Project 3.

 #### Building The Project (Normal Method)
 For CS 230, the project build system is in-source.
 You build with the **Project3.sln** in the CS230 Project3 directory.
 When you open the .sln with Visual Studio, you can build the project in Debug/Release configurations and for x86/x64 architectures.
 The project will compile and link successfully and you will see a window open with a spaceship following the mouse.
 (Project3 has not been implemented yet.)